rxhanson/Multitouch-Community/README.md

 * Multitouch version
 * Detailed steps to reproduce

-If you wish to contact me directly, feel free to send an email to support@multitouch.app
+If you wish to contact me directly, feel free to send an email to multitouch@ryanhanson.dev

 ## Troubleshooting FAQ